Prime Minister Mark Rutte...

 On 30 November 2017, Prime Minister Mark Rutte of the Netherlands met with representatives...Read more

-Catalysing Water Sanitation and Hygiene (WASH): From Possible to Profitable (P2P) is a five a five year project (2015 – 2019) funded by the Embassy of the Kingdom of the Netherlands (EKN) and jointly implemented by the SNV Netherlands Development Organisation and Fidelity Bank Ghana Limited.
+Catalysing Water Sanitation and Hygiene (WASH): From Possible to Profitable (P2P) is a five year project (2015 – 2019) funded by the Embassy of the Kingdom of the Netherlands (EKN) and jointly implemented by the SNV Netherlands Development Organisation and Fidelity Bank Ghana Limited.

 With a €4,000,000 revolving fund, P2P, is a project that seeks to improve access to finance and technical assistance for households/house owners and micro, small and medium enterprises (MSMEs) for WASH investments and services.